 Glass is easy to clean as long as you can reach it.
 If the tub is flush against the glass, you’ll have more trouble with pooling water on the floor.
 However if you’ve got enough room—say a foot of space—between the tub and the glass wall, then you can easily clean and dry the wall with a squeegee and a microfiber cloth.

 Of course, there are plenty of considerations when using glass by a bathtub.
 You’ll need to use privacy glass, adhere to safety codes and take care to guard your privacy.
-For much more on placing a tub by glass, see this post.

 2. Install Painted Wainscot